redasalmi/it-books-cra/README.md

-# IT BOOKS
+# IT BOOKS (CRA version)

-A website to browse for IT, Programming and Computer Science Books. found at: [https://itbooks.netlify.com/](https://itbooks.netlify.com/)
+A website to browse for IT, Programming and Computer Science Books. found at: [https://itbooks.netlify.com/](https://itbooks.netlify.com/).

 ## Other versions